-There is so much pressure on mums and dads to parent the way the society and culture we live in expects us to.
+There is so much pressure on mums and dads to parent according to the expectations of the society and culture we live in.
 But when you look at how the rest of the world does it, you realise there is no right way.

 Take breastfeeding for instance.
-What we call ‘extended breastfeeding’ (which is nursing beyond a year or two), mums in other countries call ‘full-term breastfeeding’ – which simply goes on for as long as their little one decides to self-wean.
+What we call ‘extended breastfeeding’ (which is nursing beyond a year or two), mums in other countries call ‘full-term breastfeeding’ – which simply goes on for as long as their little one wants to feed before self-weaning.

 The HIV-laden country has the highest breastfeeding rate in the world, with 90 percent of mothers breastfeeding.
 Sadly, it is estimated that 100,000 Rwandan women are suffering from the disease.
 The United Nations has taken many steps to ensure these mothers are taught to use proper HIV medication, which makes it possible to breastfeed babies for 18 months.
 Additionally, working mothers are given an hour of paid time off work every day to give them a chance to feed their babies directly.